Richard-Barrett/terraform-snowflake-pipes/README.md

 - `auto_ingest`: determines whether the pipe will automatically ingest new files from the data source.
 - `aws_sns_topic_arn`: specifies the Amazon Resource Name (ARN) of the SNS topic that will send notifications about new data files to ingest.
-- `notification_channel`: specifies the channel that will receive notifications about the pipe's activities.
 - `comment`: allows you to add a comment or description for the pipe.
 - `copy_statement`: is the SQL statement that the pipe will use to copy data from the data source to the Snowflake database.